Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 4

-The Executive Committee shall have the power to designate the depository of all funds of the Party, and shall appoint such officers and employees as its judgment may deem advisable to deposit and withdraw funds from said depository.
+The Executive Board shall have the power to designate the depository of all funds of the Party, and shall appoint such officers and employees as its judgment may deem advisable to deposit and withdraw funds from said depository.

 ## ARTICLE X: Parliamentary Authority

-Robert's Rules of Order Newly Revised shall be the parliamentary authority for all matters of procedure not specifically covered by the Constitution, By-Laws or Rules of the Party.
+The rules contained in the current edition of Robert's Rules of Order Newly Revised (RONR) shall govern the Party in all cases to which they are applicable and in which they are not inconsistent with these Bylaws and any standing rules and special rules of order the Party may adopt.

-## ARTICLE XI: Amendment to the By-Laws
+## ARTICLE XI: Amendment of Bylaws

-Amendments to the By-Laws shall be in accordance with the Constitution.
+These Bylaws may be amended at any regular meeting of the Party by a two-thirds vote, provided that the amendment has been submitted in writing at the previous regular meeting or in the Call to the next meeting.

 ---